 Fuels are currently the mainstay of our energy industry.
-However, environmental concerns, and a desire to optimise efficiency in the energy industry mean that the fuels and energy area is subject to great change.
+However, environmental concerns and a desire to optimise efficiency in the energy industry mean that the fuels and energy area is subject to great change.
 Geology of Fuels deals in part with formation of, exploration for, recovery and utilisation of fossil fuels, specialising in coal.
-The course deals with tectonics of coal and petroleum formation, evolution of the flora and fauna from which they form, environments of formation, maturation, marketing, utilisation and environmental aspects of energy generation.
+The course deals with tectonics of coal and coal seam gas formation, evolution of the flora and fauna from which they form, environments of formation, maturation, marketing, utilisation and environmental aspects of energy generation including fossil fuels and laternative baseload power sources.
 Students present a seminar on a topic of their choice related to fuels or energy, to develop an area of specialisation prior to entering the workplace, or undertaking research.

-2. be able to identify the microscopic material components of coal and be able to interpret this knowledge in the modelling of a coal resource, and evaluation of its marketing and utilisation potential;
+2. Identify the microscopic material components of coal and be able to interpret this knowledge in the modelling of a coal resource, and evaluation of its marketing and utilisation potential;

-3. be able to describe the characterisation methods used routinely and in research to classify coal deposits in terms of their utilisation and marketing potential; be able to describe the key technologies using coal for energy, steelmaking and high technology, value-added carbon products;
+3. Describe the characterisation methods used routinely and in research to classify coal deposits in terms of their utilisation and marketing potential; be able to describe the key technologies using coal for energy, steelmaking and high technology, value-added carbon products;

-4. be able to present verbal and written scientific information coherently, by researching and presenting a seminar in class concerning fuel science and writing articulate essays/reports showing understanding of the Fuels course material for the purpose of Professional Development.
+4. Present verbal and written scientific information coherently, by researching and presenting a seminar in class concerning fuel science and writing articulate essays/reports showing understanding of the Fuels course material for the purpose of Professional Development.

-5. be able to apply practical field methods routinely used in fuels exploration, such as logging of drill core onto computerised systems, plotting of logged data, interpretation of geological and geophysical logs of core, mapping of seam outcrops and sections from drillhole data, interpretation of coal seam gas field data for assessment of prospects, and assessment of the quality and validity of the data obtained.
-These skills are assessed by 6 practical exercises which make up the practical component of the course.
+5. To apply practical field methods routinely used in fuels exploration, such as logging of drill core onto computerised systems, plotting of logged data, interpretation of geological and geophysical logs of core, mapping of seam outcrops and sections from drillhole data, interpretation of coal seam gas field data for assessment of prospects, and assessment of the quality and validity of the data obtained.

-6. have completed a practical field mapping exercise at a local minesite and have had experience of the skills, duties and environment of the fuels geologist in the local area by visiting a local mining operation for induction and education by the mine geologist.
-This minesite visit is one of the practical exercises contributing to assessment of the practical component of the course.
+6. Experience the skills, duties and environment of the fuels geologist in the local area by visiting a local mining operation for induction and education by the mine geologist.

 - depositional environments of peat formation